Micro Machines 2: Turbo Tournament: Gameplay

-Development
+Development and release

 Andrew Graham, programmer of the original game, had returned to university after its completion, and David Darling, co-founder of Codemasters, decided that they could not wait for him to finish his degree.
 Codemasters approached Peter Williamson of Supersonic Software and had him produce the sequel.
 Williamson had just completed Cosmic Spacehead and wanted to do something new.
 It was intended for the sequel to reproduce the feeling of the original and add as many new features as possible.
 The original was used for reference, and the code and graphics were produced from the beginning.
 Williamson explained that it was hoped that they could capture and go beyond that the original game offered, and the game's success was anticipated.
 Darling wanted it to be more than a mere continuation of the first.

 Development began in 1993, just after the release of the Mega Drive version of the first game.
 The release date was set at November 1994, and, according to Williamson, there was pressure to meet it.
 Early decisions focused on vehicle physics such as heavier vehicles being slow.
 According to Williamson, slow vehicles were considered "boring" and that the team "made the game for ourselves".
 He stated that the team wanted more variety and depth than the original, so variables such as tyre friction and wheel lock were programmed to modify the behaviours of the vehicles.
 These additions increased the size of the game to double that of the original, but compression techniques were used to avoid the need for high capacity storage.
 This also allowed the production of the J-Cart, enabling four controllers to be plugged in without extra hardware.
 Williamson believed that increasing the number of players would make the game more fun, and stated that the J-Cart played a major role in establishing it as a "party game".
 David and Richard Darling came up with the idea of the J-Cart.
 Although not initially involved with it, Supersonic Software's team were excited on hearing about the J-Cart because they thought it had potential.
 Richard was also the project manager, and visited Supersonic Software's offices weekly.
 His primary concern was how much fun the game was.
 David also thought of the idea of players sharing controllers, increasing the total number of players supported to eight.
 Williamson said that the team were not concerned with the difficulty increasing too quickly, or having a target audience.